 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 How do we learn about the world of the ancient Romans and Greeks?
-This unit will provide you with an insight into the Classical world by introducing you to the various sources of information used by scholars to draw together an image of this fascinating period of history .
+This free course, Introducing the Classical world, will provide you with an insight into the Classical world by introducing you to the various sources of information used by scholars to draw together an image of this fascinating period of history.

-- have an understanding of how sources are used in studies of the Classical World;
+- understand how sources are used in studies of the Classical World

-- have an understanding of issues related to time and space in studies of the Classical World.
+- understand the issues related to time and space in studies of the Classical World.

 - Current section: Introduction